AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/project1.md

 weight = 12
 +++

-#### Project 1 is Due October 20th at 11:59 PM.
+#### Project 1 is Due 10-20 at 11:59 PM.
 This is an individual project, but like the homework you can ask for advice from others directly and in the Slack Channel.

 ###  Project Objective
 The goal is to develop an understanding of how individuals approach data science projects, seeing the entire process from exploratory data analysis to modeling and  evaluation.